VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/README.md

 This straight-forward logic was ready to be implemented in the trials for the **second mission.**

-# First mission - Final proframm description
+# First mission - Final programm description
 <a id="top"></a>

 <!-- TOC -->